AgarwalConsulting/distributed-design-patterns-training/slides.md

 class: center, middle

 **Example:** In Raft, a leader writes updates to its log, and these updates are sent to followers.
 Once a majority of followers acknowledge the update, it is committed.

 ---
 class: center, middle

-### 4. Follower Reads

----
-class: center, middle

-**Follower reads** refer to the process of reading data from follower replicas in a distributed system instead of from the leader.

----
-class: center, middle

-This can help balance the read load and improve read performance, especially in systems with many replicas and high read demand.

----
-class: center, middle

-**Example:** In a distributed database with a leader-follower architecture, a user query for a read-heavy operation might be routed to a follower replica to reduce latency and leader load.

----
-class: center, middle